IKEA: History

 In 1943, the 17-year-old Ingvar Kamprad founded IKEA as a mail-order sales business and began to resell furniture five years later.
-The first store was opened in Älmhult, Småland, Sweden, in 1958, under the name Möbel-IKÉA (möbel meaning "furniture" in Swedish).IKEA is an acronym that stands for Ingvar Kamprad, the name of the founder, Elmtaryd, the name of the farm on which he grew up, and Agunnaryd, the name of village close to Elmtaryd.
+The first store was opened in Älmhult, Småland, Sweden on 28 October 1958, under the name Möbel-IKÉA (möbel meaning "furniture" in Swedish).
+IKEA is an acronym standing for Ingvar Kamprad, the founder's name; Elmtaryd, the farm where he was born; and the nearby village of Agunnaryd where he was raised.